MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-Debudding method was dependent on the specific group member.
+Debugging methods varied among group members:

-Oskar used VS code and used the built-in debugging methods there.
-Francisco used PyCharm and used the built-in debugging methods there.
+* Oskar used VS Code and its built-in debugging tools.
+* Francisco used PyCharm and its integrated debugging features.

+These tools facilitated efficient identification and resolution of issues during experimentation.
+While we did not explicitly profile the code, we believe the setup is efficient, though there is always room for improvement.

 ## Working in the cloud